 Exterior Lighting and Security Systems for Safety

-Keeping your employees, tenants, and assets safe is a vital part of your role in facility management.
+Keeping your employees, tenants, and assets safe is a vital part of your role in facility services.
 The climate can add wear and tear to exterior lighting, security cameras, and alarm systems.
 To prepare for the summer, inspect and test your lighting, especially in critical areas such as parking lots and entryways.
 Replacing traditional lighting systems with LED lighting options can reduce energy consumption and decrease maintenance costs through extended life and a reduction in labor from replacement.
 Season changes are also a good time to conduct quarterly audits where you test your building security systems to ensure they operate correctly.
 You will also want to check cameras, sound systems, alarms, and emergency response systems to ensure everything is functioning correctly.

 Hardscaping and Landscaping Essentials for Safety & Performance